It served as a protective wall - today partly a biotope where rare plants and animals feel good - but also a memorial of the past.

 Losheim, a village with a population of 240 situated in the south west of Kreis Euskirchen, has a moving history.
 In the recent past the construction of the West Wall, the Ardennes offensive and the constant changes between belonging to Germany and Belgium was the fate of this village.
-Because of the border location the residents had first-hand experience of the First and Second World War with all their consequences.
+Because of the border location, the residents had first-hand experience of the First and Second World War with all their consequences.

 The West Wall

 After the First World War many European countries constructed costly border fortifications; it was believed that the modern defence fortifications would have a deterrent influence in order to prevent future conflicts.
 On 30.October 1935, for example, the German Reich government decreed that the Reich borders would be fortified within a time frame of 15 years up to 1950.
 The construction work in the West only began after the re-possession of the de-militarised Rhineland zone on 9.
 March 1936.
-The construction work progressed very slowly up to 1938, until Hitler called for “speedy and increased construction work on the West fortification” on 28.May 1938.
+The construction work progressed very slowly up to 1938, until Hitler called for a “speedy and increased construction work on the West fortification” on 28.May 1938.
 Incidentally, the name West Wall was created through this declaration.
 The construction of the installations near Losheim took place in different phases between the middle of 1938 until spring 1940.
 Propagated as “a wall of peace and protection” by the National Socialists, in reality, the 630 km long fortification line between Kleve and Weil am Rhein was in preparation for war, but the west remained peaceful, because Hitler invaded Poland and Czechoslovakia.
-After the French campaign in June 1940 the West Wall was no longer needed and for this reason there was disarmament, and construction was no longer continued.
+After the French campaign in June 1940 the West Wall was no longer needed and was therefore disbanded and construction was no longer continued.

 The Ardennes Offensive

 There were already far reaching decisions made concerning Losheim after the First World War.
 In the Treaty of Versailles (1919) the village became a part of the (former Prussian) District of Malmedy belonging to the Kingdom of Belgium, against the will of the people.
-Only after long negotiations the independent Borough of Losheim came into being, incorporated into the former District of Schleiden belonging to the German Reich on 1.
+Only after long negotiations, the independent Borough of Losheim came into being, incorporated into the former District of Schleiden belonging to the German Reich on 1.
 October 1921.
 However the drawing up of the border line violated several elementary rights of the population and with one stroke of the pen disposed of centuries-old structures.
-In the first years after the Second World War the occupation changed between the Americans and the British, before Belgian order management was installed for a year in the late summer.
+In the first years after the Second World War the occupation changed between the Americans and the British, before Belgian order management was installed for a year in late summer.
 Afterwards it was under German management until 1948.
 Through the Six Power Treaty of 22.
 March 1949, the west border of Germany was changed and Losheim fell under Belgian order management.
 The German- Belgian Settlement Treaty, that came into effect on 28.
 August 1958, ended the countless years of changing affiliation by annexing Losheim to the Republic of Germany.
 The people who lived directly on the border were able to decide for themselves whether they wanted to belong to Germany or Belgium.
 This is the reason why the present border runs in a zigzag line.